aws-amplify/docs/docs/lib/predictions/fragments/ios/escapehatch.md

-If your application requires calling any of the AWS Services behind the predictions Category in a manner that we aren't doing on your behalf, we provide an escape hatch so you can get a reference to that service.
+If your application requires calling any of the AWS Services behind the Amplify Predictions category in a manner that we aren't doing on your behalf, we provide an escape hatch so you can get a reference to that service.
 For example, to get a reference to `AWSRekognition`:

 ```swift
 guard let predictionsPlugin = try Amplify.Predictions.getPlugin(for: "awsPredictionsPlugin") as?
 AWSPredictionsPlugin else {